Hajar20/Library-management-system-desktopApp/ReadMe  !!!!.txt

 classify the code quality errors.

-Note : read the report of the project so you can easily understand how the application is being executed
+Note 1 : read the report of the project so you can easily understand how the application is being executed Note 2 : you will find all the generated reports of these plugins in project folder and note that you have the right to do changes and regenerate them again and again. :)